 “Community engagement and education make the island stronger,” Mayor James Yarbrough said.
 “Galveston University is a unique opportunity for residents to get involved in the civic process and I would encourage everyone to sign up for it.”

-During the fall program, participants will get a crash course in how the City develops its budget and learn about the projects and progress underway across the island.
+During the spring program, participants will get a crash course in how the City develops its budget and learn about the projects and progress underway across the island.

 Students will take a trolley tour of City properties and learn about how the City manages its parks and special events.
 Galveston University also includes a visit to the police department to learn about how the City keeps residents safe and builds relationships between officers and the community.